 The United Soccer Leagues accepts management of the MISL, and merges it with the USL's fledgling I-League.
 The new-look MISL kicks off in November with seven teams.

-2013 The Federacion Internacional de Futbol Rapido announced the first indoor soccer World Cup event to be played in 2015 in the United States.
+2013 FIFRA announces the first indoor soccer World Cup event to be played in 2015 in the United States.

-2014 Almost immediately after the MISL Championship Series ended, six MISL teams left the league, eventually joining the Professional Arena Soccer League.
-The former MISL teams and a group of PASL teams transformed the PASL into the Major Arena Soccer League.
+2014 Almost immediately after the MISL Championship Series ends, six MISL teams leave the league, eventually joining the Professional Arena Soccer League.
+The former MISL teams and a group of PASL teams transform the PASL into the Major Arena Soccer League.

-The USL announced that it would not hold a 2014-15 MISL season to reform the league.
+The USL announces it will not hold a 2014-15 MISL season to reform the league.

 The National Indoor Championship (youth and adult) continues to be held in the United States with over 1,200 teams.